paulthomason/mini_os/README.md

 The system prompt used for **AI Cases** is stored in `systemprompt.txt` at the repository root.
 Edit that file to change the instructions without modifying the code.

-To leave the game at any time, hold the joystick to the left for about a second and you'll return to the main menu.
+To leave the AI Cases or Vet Adventure game at any time, hold the joystick to the left for about a second and you'll return to the main menu.

 ## Web Interface